asimons04/tesseract/README.md

 The full list of changes can be found in the [change log](./ChangeLog.md).

 ## Known Issues
-### Useless Setting
+### Useless Setting is Slightly Less Useless now
-You'll see a setting to open posts or links in new tabs.
-Those are decorative at this point and haven't been implemented in most places yet.
-They default to off, so if you do change those, don't expect anything to happen yet.
+The "Open post links in new tab" is only partially implemented.
+This is a work in progress and is being integrated as I update certain components.

 ### Spotify
-Spotify embeds are ugly, but it's Spotify's fault for not making their embed player properly scale with the viewport.
-There's a "to do" item and plan to address that.
+I completely re-wrote the embed content components for YouTube (etc) videos.
+Rather than shoe-horning in Spotify alongside that, I'm building a dedicated Spotify component in another branch.
+That said, Spotify embeds no longer work in the latest release and will only render the thumbnail for now.

 ### Alternate YouTube Frontends
-TL;DR:  I don't recommend changing the YouTube frontend at this time; use YouTube.

-Setting the YouTube frontend to Invidious is horribly inefficient in the current implementation.
-It will randomly select an Invidious endpoint for _each_ post it renders.
-This means its has to download the player asssets for each post and loses any benefits of caching.
-Also, some of them intermittently have availability issues.

-The plan is to provide a safe list of Invidious instances and allow the user to select one of their choosing or provide a single alternate Instance to use.

-The option for Piped is only set to used `piped.video` and is horrendously slow.
-I'm planning to do the same and allow users to select an instance from a predefined list of Piped instances in their settings.
+Piped support for emebds was removed in this release - it was just too slow and the instances too finnicky with embeds.

 ## Roadmap / To Do List
 ### Infrastructure
 1. [X] Add missing route/logic for email verification tokens
 1. [X] Audit the Dockerfile to reduce resultant image size.
 1.35 GB is ridiculous.
     - Down to 337 MB!
-1. [ ] Move Invidious instances from YouTube component to a system setting
+1. [X] Move Invidious instances from YouTube component to a system setting
-1. [ ] Same as above but for Piped
+1. [X] Same as above but for Piped
 1. [ ] Move is[Image|Video|YouTube] and postType helper functions from `ui/images.ts` to the `components/lemmy/post/helper.ts` library.
+    - WIP.
+Refactored all of those functions, but they're still in the `images.ts` library.
-1. [ ] Consider a complementary backend server to add additional functionality such as saving settings to DB, keeping a cache of communities/instance details for Explore features, etc.
+1. [ ] Consider an optional, complementary backend server to add additional functionality such as saving settings to DB, keeping a cache of communities/instance details for Explore features, etc.

 ### UI